open-sauced/docs/docs/maintainers/setting-up-a-new-repository.md

 Most `node` projects will require [release automation](https://github.com/open-sauced/open-sauced/blob/main/.github/workflows/release.yml) powered by [@open-sauced/semantic-release-conventional-config](https://github.com/open-sauced/semantic-release-conventional-config).

-Other [development workflows](https://github.com/open-sauced/open-sauced/tree/main/.github/workflows) are less common and opinionated towards decentralised collaboration.
-Use these as example backbones for your new repository.
+Other [development workflows](https://github.com/open-sauced/open-sauced/tree/main/.github/workflows) are less common and opinionated towards decentralized collaboration.
+Use these as examples of backbones for your new repository.

 ## Setting up environments and secrets

-As you may have noticed in the previous step or in the actions visualisations, the release workflows enable named environments.
+As you may have noticed in the previous step or in the action visualizations, the release workflows enable named environments.

 These have to be manually set up, along with their secrets and branch protections.

 ![create environment](../../static/img/contributing-maintainers-env.png)

-If using `npm` or `ghcr` it is likely you will add a couple variables here.
+If using `npm` or `ghcr`, it is likely you will add a couple of variables here.